imicer/luban/cpdauto/README.md

 Install CPD 3.5 with the Portworx, OCS or NFS.
 # Prequisites
 The following prequisites have been met.
-* OpenShift 4.5 cluster with a cluster admin user is available
+* OpenShift 4.5/4.6 cluster with a cluster admin user is available
+* OpenShift image registry has been set up
 * The Portworx, OCS or NFS storage class is ready
 * CPD installer and installation files downloaded https://www.ibm.com/docs/en/cloud-paks/cp-data/3.5.0?topic=tasks-obtaining-installation-files
+* python3 and pip have been installed
 * Precheck has been done and passed successfully

 # Key artifacts